grenedalf: population genetic statistics for the next generation of pool sequencing: Tajima's D

 Summing up, the approximate variance in the above equations provides a conservative approximation, and the values for Tajima's D will tend to be smaller than those that would be expected for an experiment based on individual sequencing of single samples.

 Lastly, the \toolname{PoPoolation} code repository contains a plot showing the correlation between the classical Tajima's D and the corrected Tajima's D using the equations described above; please see \href{https://github.com/lczech/popoolation/raw/master/files/correlation_classic_correctedTajimasD.png}{here}, where the x-axis corresponds to the classical value, and the y-axis the the corrected one.
-This plot has been made with real-world data from Drosophila with a coverage of 12, a window size of 500 and a minimum count of 1, and corroborates our sense that the \toolname{PoPoolation} estimator is conservative.
+This plot has been made with real-world data from Drosophila with a read depth (in their naming: coverage) of 12, a window size of 500 and a minimum count of 1, and corroborates our sense that the \toolname{PoPoolation} estimator is conservative.